 DO have fun.
 While there are cultural differences and the unknown to consider, if you find a great match, don’t be afraid to have a good time!

 There you have it.
 Dating abroad, whether you’re meeting someone new, holding on to whoever you’re leaving at home, or doing the couple-traveling-thing, doesn’t have to be scary.
-Keep a level head, be observant, and you’ll know what’s right and wrong.
+To round out our list of travel tips for couples, we leave you this: Keep a level head, be observant, and you’ll know what’s right and wrong.